Deviled Eggs are a classic recipe that make the perfect party appetizer for the holidays or anytime of the year!

 - Make the eggs a day or two in advance and store the egg whites and filling separate until you are ready to serve.
 Assemble the day you plan to serve them.

-- Use add-ins to change things up a bit!
-Add bacon bits and cheese for a spin on the classic recipe.
+- Use add-ins like bacon bits and cheese for a spin on the classic recipe.

 - Store the deviled eggs in the fridge in an air-tight container for up to 3 days.